NVIDIA-Omniverse/kit-extension-sample-apiconnect/exts/omni.example.apiconnect/docs/tutorial.md

 # Step 5: Visualize Progression

-Some API reponses might not be as quick to return a result.
+Some API responses might not be as quick to return a result.
 Visual indicators can be added to indicate to the user that the extension is waiting for an API response.

 Examples can be loading bars, spinning circles, percent numbers, etc.